 The Hillel Foundation at the University of Wisconsin, Inc. (UW Hillel) is the second oldest Hillel Foundation in the world, founded in 1924, immediately after the Hillel at the University of Illinois.
 UW Hillel is an independent non-profit organization with an independent board of directors.
 The Board and its Executive Director are solely responsible for the policies and practices of the UW Hillel.

-UW Hillel reflects ninety years of committed service to Jewish life at the UW as represented by the varied interests and experiences of the Jewish students, the faculty and staff of the University of Wisconsin and the ideals that make the university, the city of Madison, and State of Wisconsin an important and great place.
+UW Hillel reflects over ninety years of committed service to Jewish life at the UW as represented by the varied interests and experiences of the Jewish students, the faculty and staff of the University of Wisconsin and the ideals that make the university, the city of Madison, and State of Wisconsin an important and great place.
 While we are part of the larger international Hillel system, we are independent, have always been, and will continue to be so.
 We hold our mission, our independence, and our self-governance to be sacrosanct.

 We recognize our unique role with our many Jewish communal partners, including but not limited to, the Jewish Federation of Madison, the Milwaukee Jewish Federation and Hillel International.